Concursive/concoursesuitecrm-community/pref/cfs/tools/readme.txt

          customFieldData

-2. Another example might be to retrieve information from Centric CRM first, if a record exists, then decide to create a new record or append to it.
+2. Another example might be to retrieve information from Concourse Suite Community Edition first, if a record exists, then decide to create a new record or append to it.
    Consider the following:

-   - Ask Centric CRM for a contact list in which the contact's email address is a match.
+   - Ask Concourse Suite Community Edition for a contact list in which the contact's email address is a match.
    - If a match is returned, then submit a ticket related to that contact